snez17/discrete-optimization-tasks/README.md

 Currently, I'm a graduate program student at Center of Mathematical Finance and School of Analytics.
 Below, I will list the files that contain my projects.

+1. "SCM analytics PuLP"
+   There I solved a couple of Linear programming tasks in different ways, inc. tasks for the datacamp course "Supply Chain Analytics in Python" (certified)

+2. "Project Python Mitrovich"
+   There I`ve done my homework for the Python course at the university.

+3. "NLP tasks"
+   There is my entry task for math school at Novosibirsk State University.
+4. Value at Risk analysis
+   There I`ve done my homework for the Quantitative Analytics program (CMF HSE).

+6. "Insurance cost"
-1. Insurance cost  - homework for university course on econometrics (need to add comments and interpretations)
+   homework for university course on econometrics (need to add comments and interpretations)
-2. NLP tasks - entry task for math school at NSU
-3. Value at Risk analysis - homework for CMF program
-4. SCM analytics PuLP - there I solved 5-6 Linear programming tasks in different ways